Updated June 2019

 August – Still an ideal time for Amazon adventures, perfect skiing in Argentina & Chile

-Skiing aficionados will have the best piste at their fingertips in August.
-South America is home to some of the most wicked slopes on earth, and hubs in both Argentina and Chile attract snowboarders and skiers in droves.
+Winter in Patagonia spells heaven for snow lovers and skiing aficionados will have plenty of options.
 Santiago, the Chilean capital, is surrounded by brilliant ski resorts, as is the southern Argentinian hub of Bariloche.
-Although winter runs from June to September, August is the month with the most consistent snowfall, so if booking your trip ahead of time (which you should) this is by far the safest month to choose, if you want to have a premium powder guarantee.
+Although winter runs from June to September, August is the month with the most consistent snowfall, so if booking your trip ahead of time (which you should be doing) this is by far the safest month to choose, if you want to have a premium powder guarantee.

 September – the perfect month of all?
 Indeed, it is!

-In Central America, the start of the rains drive a lot of people away, yet the first two weeks of the month spell deserted stretches of beaches with still-perfect weather.
-Inland, the temperatures will cool so if you’re craving a road trip discovering ancient ruins, September will be ideal.
+In Central America, the start of the rains drives a lot of people away yet the first two weeks of the month spell deserted stretches of beaches with still-perfect weather.
+Inland, the temperatures will cool so if you’re craving a road trip discovering ancient ruins, September will be quite ideal.

 Rio de Janeiro is absolutely resplendent this month, so if you missed out on visiting during Carnival season, this could be a fabulous choice too.